 CloseA mobile phone layby is being constructed at Busby’s Hill, 1km south of Tokumaru Bay.

-Also under construction at the same site is southbound passing lane, and resilience works.
+Also under construction at the same site is southbound slow vehicle bay, and resilience works.

 This site is due for completion late 2024, weather dependent.